-Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the Disability Services Office (DSO) as soon as possible, to ensure that such accommodations are implemented in a timely fashion.
-The DSO is located in the Student Development and Counseling Center in Daniels Hall, its telephone number is (508) 831-5235, and its e-mail address is dso@wpi.edu.
+Students with disabilities who believe that they may need accommodations in this class, including extra time for exams, are encouraged to contact the Disability Services Office (DSO) as soon as possible, to ensure that such accommodations are implemented in a timely fashion.
+The DSO is located in Daniels Hall, its telephone number is (508) 831-5235, and its e-mail address is dso@wpi.edu.